School-Site Acquisition Requirements—

 - Prior to developing plans and specifications for a new public school, the District shall coordinate with local jurisdictions to comply with Federal Emergency Management Agency flood plain requirements and restrictions, including applicable mitigation measures.

-- The District shall maintain documentation for audit purposes of coordination, meetings, and agreements.
+- The District shall maintain documentation for audit or monitoring purposes of required coordination, meetings, and agreements.

 School District Building Official—

-The Board shall appoint a School District Building Official (SDBO) who has direct administrative and operational control of all construction, renovation, and inspection of the District’s facilities and shall provide in writing the name of the SDBO to the State Board of Education.
+The Board shall appoint a School District Building Official (SDBO) who has direct administrative and operational control of all construction, renovation, and inspection of the District’s facilities and shall provide in writing the name of the SDBO to the State Superintendent.
 The SBDO and other District personnel shall act consistent with the State Board of Education resource manual on school building construction and inspections.

 The SDBO shall: